Court: Catholic providers can’t be forced to provide gender transition care

 ObamaCare prohibits sex discrimination by health care providers that receive federal funding, and the HHS rule interpreted that ban as extending to discrimination based on gender identity.

 The Obama administration did that by expanding the health law’s definition of sex discrimination to include gender identity for the first time.
-Those expansions were blocked by a federal judge in 2016.
+A federal judge blocked those expansions in 2016.

-The Trump White House issued a final rule rolling back the protections in June 2020, but a day before the rule was set to go into effect, a federal judge blocked aspects of the policy and said a Supreme Court decision on workplace discrimination contradicted the new policy.
+The Trump White House issued a final rule rolling back the protections in June 2020.
+Still, a day before the rule was set to go into effect, a federal judge blocked aspects of the policy and said a Supreme Court decision on workplace discrimination contradicted the new policy.

 The court concluded federal laws against sex discrimination in the workplace also safeguarded gay and transgender people.

-In June, the Biden administration proposed a rule to strengthen ObamaCare’s rules prohibiting discrimination on the basis of sex as well as people seeking reproductive health care services, including those who have had abortions.
+In June, the Biden administration proposed a rule to strengthen ObamaCare’s rules prohibiting discrimination based on sex and people seeking reproductive health care services, including those who have had abortions.